dmytrovoytko/MLOps-churn-prediction/README.md

 To deploy web service set your parameters in `test.env` file, then run `bash deploy-service.sh`.

-Monitoring is made by storing requests and predictions in MongoDb database, then using WhyLogs to check data/prediction drift.
+Monitoring is made by storing requests and predictions in MongoDb database, then using WhyLogs (`data-drift-test.py`) to check data/prediction drift [example](/screenshots/example2.html).

 ### Best practices